b7lt/TFS-Redux/README.md

 ## To do:
 ```
-- Finish the Admin Menu (need to add resetting player propcount, or setting it to the max)
 - Add more props to proplist.cfg (event props, weapon mdls, hat mdls, etc)
 - Personal player settings (manipulate beam color, POSSIBLE different entity types such as prop_physics, etc)
 - Dead/Spec Player Checks